 If you smell exhaust in the vehicle, roll down your windows and get it inspected.
 You may smell or see exhaust coming from the engine compartment or under the vehicle if you have a leak.
 Sometimes the sound from an exhaust leak is loud and obvious.
 Sometimes it’s a ticking sound when you start the engine that goes away as you drive.
 That could be a small crack or a bad fitting that leaks when it’s cold but seals up when the metal heats and expands.

 The catalytic converter is the next component of your vehicle exhaust system.
-It sort of looks like a muffler.
+It looks similar to a muffler.
 Its job is to change dangerous gases into harmless carbon dioxide and water.
 The catalytic converter doesn’t require any regular maintenance, but it can wear out.
 If it fails, you will need a new catalytic converter to pass an emissions test in Iowa.

-And that leaves the muffler.
-The beauty of getting a new muffler is that you can suit your taste: Some want whisper quiet and others like a little rumble.
-And some like a roar when they drive down our Des Moines streets.
-The muffler is also part of your vehicle exhaust system, but it deals with a different kind of emission.
+That leaves the muffler.
+The beauty of getting a new muffler is that it can suit your taste.
+Some individuals enjoy whisper quiet mufflers, others like a little rumble, and some like a roar when they drive down the street.
+The muffler is also part of your vehicle’s exhaust system, but it deals with a different kind of emission.
 It keeps your vehicle from emitting bad sounds.
 Mufflers act like finely tuned musical instruments.
 They create feedback of sound waves to absorb or decrease the noises made by your engine.
 Different mufflers can create different sound waves, so you can actually “tune” your car to produce a particular sound, anything from whisper to rumble.

 The entire exhaust system is attached to your vehicle by hangers and clamps.
-These fasteners can rust, come loose or break.
-The components of the exhaust system can get very hot, so when the hangers or clamps fail, these hot components can come into contact with other parts such as wires and hoses.
+These fasteners can rust, come loose, or break.
+The components of the exhaust system can get very hot.
+When the hangers or clamps fail, these hot components can come into contact with other parts such as wires and hoses.
 These can melt, causing serious damage to your vehicle.
 Good car care requires that you have your exhaust system inspected regularly.

-Caring for your vehicle exhaust system at All Pro Servicenter yields cosmetic benefits like quieting your engine sounds, but also may impact your health and safety.
-Your life, or the life of a loved one, may actually be on the line.
+Caring for your vehicle’s exhaust system at All Pro Servicenter yields cosmetic benefits like quieting your engine sounds but also may impact your health and safety.
+Taking quality care of your car will keep you and your loved ones safer on the roads!